Battambang province: People’s Republic of Kampuchea

+Kingdom of Cambodia

 Administrative divisions

-Battambang is divided into 13 districts and one municipality which are further subdivided into 92 communes (ឃុំ, khum), 10 quarters (សង្កាត់) and 810 villages (ភូមិ, phum).
+Battambang is divided into 13 districts and one municipality which are further subdivided into 93 communes (ឃុំ, khum), 10 quarters (សង្កាត់) and 810 villages (ភូមិ, phum).

 Local government entities within the province include the two towns and 12 subdistrict municipalities.

+Religion

+The state religion is Theravada Buddhism.
+More than 98.3% of the people in Battambang are Buddhists.
+Chams have been practicing Islam for hundreds of years.
+A small percentage follow Christianity.

 Historical sites

 Wat Ek Phnom

 Wat Ek Phnom (វត្តឯកភ្នំ) is a partly collapsed 11th century temple 11 km north of Battambang city.
 The temple measures 52 m by 49 m and is surrounded by the remains of a laterite wall and an ancient baray (reservoir).
 A lintel depicting the Churning of the Ocean of Milk is above the east entrance to the central temple, the upper flanks of which hold some finely carved bas-reliefs.
-Construction of an oversized Buddha statue began by locals next to the temple has been stopped by the government because, they say, it mars the site’s historical provenance and "timeless beauty".
+Construction of an oversized Buddha statue began by locals next to the temple has been stopped by the government because, they say, it mars the site's historical provenance and "timeless beauty".